Paper1988/DoContrib/README.md

 # DoContrib

-A website that Tracks your teammates' contribution progress.
+A website that tracks your teammates' contribution progress.